jestjs/jest/docs/Es6ClassMocks.md

 Please note that if you use arrow functions in your classes, they will _not_ be part of the mock.
-The reason for that is that arrow functions are not present on the object's protoype, they are merely properties holding a reference to a function.
+The reason for that is that arrow functions are not present on the object's prototype, they are merely properties holding a reference to a function.

 If you don't need to replace the implementation of the class, this is the